machkouroke/Trivia-app/README.md

 # Udacitrivia
 ## What is Udacitrivia?

 Trivia is a simple and complete general knowledge application to pass your free time

 ![image](https://user-images.githubusercontent.com/40785379/183159243-b76679a8-6022-4b2e-88ed-6b1ea8350f6b.png)

-## Starting and Submitting the Project

-[Fork](https://help.github.com/en/articles/fork-a-repo) the project repository and [clone](https://help.github.com/en/articles/cloning-a-repository) your forked repository to your machine.
-Work on the project locally and make sure to push all your changes to the remote repository before submitting the link to your repository in the Classroom.

-## About the Stack

-We started the full stack application for you.
-It is designed with some key functional areas:
+## Getting Started
+To try the application at home, you will have to launch the backend server then the frontend one

 ### Backend

-The [backend](./backend/README.md) directory contains a partially completed Flask and SQLAlchemy server.
-You will work primarily in `__init__.py` to define your endpoints and can reference models.py for DB and SQLAlchemy setup.
-These are the files you'd want to edit in the backend:

-1. `backend/flaskr/__init__.py`
-2. `backend/test_flaskr.py`
+This directory contains the question generation API that you could also use for your personal project (See API documentation)

-> View the [Backend README](./backend/README.md) for more details.
+> View the [Backend README](./backend/README.md) for more details .

 ### Frontend